-There were so many houses foreclosed in Oklahoma City that the FDIC had to open an office here.
+During the 80's oil bust, there were so many houses foreclosed in Oklahoma City that the FDIC had to open an office there.
 Soon, they had a thousand employees working in the city.
-We were not the only Oklahoma oil company in trouble.
-Everyone was in trouble!
+We weren’t the only Oklahoma oil company in trouble.
+They all were.

-Our banking leads exhausted, we began looking for a "white knight" investor, someone that would inject some much-needed capitol into the company.
-Anne and I did not know such a person but we knew someone that did.
+Our banking leads exhausted, we began looking for a "white knight" investor.
+Someone that could inject much-needed capital into our drilling program.
+Anne and I didn't know such a person, but we knew someone that did.

-A fiction writer with the world’s greatest imagination could never create a fictional character as interesting as Harold is.
-If I were inclined to write a biography, I would write Harold’s biography because he is perhaps the single-most interesting person I’ve ever met.
-He knew a possible “white knight” in New Orleans so we headed south to make our pitch.
+Norris Harris was born in Alligator, Mississippi and knew more people than the census bureau.
+He was also a brilliant, self-taught geophysicist and quite the oil promoter in his own right.
+He was the real owner of Clayton Farlow's ranch in the TV series Dallas.
+A fiction writer with the world’s greatest imagination could never create a fictional character as interesting as Norris.
+If I were inclined to write a biography, it would be his.
+Norris knew a possible “white knight” in New Orleans, so we headed south to make our pitch.

-Harold booked us at the Monteleone Hotel, a wonderful place on Royal, just a block from Bourbon Street.
-He had invited his new girlfriend as his latest marriage was already in the dumpster.
-Harold was not good with relationships.
-The next day after checking in, we took a taxi down Bourbon Street.
+He booked us at the Monteleone Hotel, a wonderful place on Royal a block from Bourbon Street.
+A charming ladies man, he'd invited his new girlfriend along as his latest marriage was already in the dumpster.
+Norris wasn't good with relationships.
+Next day, we took a taxi down Bourbon Street.

 Mr. X (a very real person) lived in a million dollar shotgun house on the end of Bourbon Street.
-A shotgun house, built in the 1700s so named because if you unloaded a shotgun at the front door, the load would exit the back door without striking a wall.
-There is not much to a shotgun house but because of their location, they are worth millions of dollars - yes, even after Katrina.
+A shotgun house, built in the 1700's, is so named because if you unloaded a shotgun at the front door, the load would exit the back door without striking a wall.
+There isn’t much to a shotgun house.
+Because of their location, they’re worth millions of dollars; yes, even after Katrina.

-Harold introduced us to Mr. X, a friendly man with dark Cajun hair and eyes, and a long black moustache.
-He had a manservant that I will call Hay-sus.
-Hay-sus could not speak English but he knew how to mix drinks.
-Mr. X started talking and we listened, and drank, all day long.
-A one-time banker friend (surprise, surprise!) had apparently ruined Mr. X. They were now bitter enemies.
+Norris introduced us to Mr. X a friendly man with dark Cajun hair and eyes, and a long black mustache.
+He had a manservant he called Hay-sus.
+Hay-sus couldn't speak English but knew how to mix drinks.
+Mr. X started talking, and we listened and drank, all day long.
+A one-time banker friend (surprise, surprise!) had apparently ruined Mr. X. Now, they were bitter enemies.

-Harold's girlfriend left sometime during the night (he was hell on relationships!) so we met at the Monteleone’s Carousel Bar the next day for drinks before flying back to OKC.
-I got so drunk and disoriented that I could hardly walk out of the place.
+Norris's girlfriend had left some time before he made it back to the room (as I said, he was hell on relationships) so the three of us met at the Monteleone’s Carousel Bar the next day for drinks before flying back to OKC.
+I got so drunk and disoriented that I could hardly walk out the door.